cmdev90/SimpleConnect/README.md

 #SimpleConnect

 ###About
-The **SimpleConnect** library is a set of convinence libraries for performing asynchronous task, such as Http and Database calls, in Android.
+The **SimpleConnect** library is a set of convinence packages for performing asynchronous task, such as http and database calls, in Android.

 ###Getting Started